fmhy/edit/docs/downloadpiracyguide.md

 # ► Download Directories

-* **Note** - Some Open Directories grab IP's, so use a VPN or Tor when accessing them.
+* **Note** - Some Open Directories grab IPs, so use a VPN or Tor when accessing them.

 ***